Liangyu5wu/Liangyu5wu.github.io/content/authors/admin/_index.md

 ## About Me

-I am currently a first-year Ph.D. student in the Stanford University, Physics Department.
-Previously, I graduated in June 2024 from the School of Physics and Astronomy at Shanghai Jiao Tong University with a Bachelor's degree in Physics.
+I am currently a first-year Ph.D. student in the <a href="https://physics.stanford.edu/" style="color: #ffcc00;">Stanford University, Physics Department</a>.
+My research interests are in experimental high-energy physics and some astro-particle physics.
+But I also really enjoy talking to researchers in different directions about what they're doing.